openshift/installer/README.md

 ##### Terraform

-This project is built on [Terraform](http://terraform.io) and requires version 0.9.4.
-Download and install an [official Terraform binary](https://releases.hashicorp.com/terraform/0.9.4/) for your OS or use your favorite package manager.
+This project is built on [Terraform](http://terraform.io) and requires version 0.9.6.
+Download and install an [official Terraform binary](https://www.terraform.io/downloads.html) for your OS, use your favorite package manager or our [fork](https://github.com/coreos/terraform/releases) to find pre-releases.

 ##### Yarn